ForkInABlender/java_classes_without_the_JVM/README.md

 # Is their a way to optimize my code?

 Yes, their is.
 I'd use the https://brython.info editor and copy the javascript it emits from your code into a ".js" file.
+If you want it really optimized, hand tuning is gonna be your best bet before compiling & using web assembly blobs.